AdamWongCH/analytics-thinking/7-Association/README.md

 By the end of this module, you should be able to:

-* Understand what association analysis is
+* understand what association analysis is
-* Identify patterns of co-occurrence
+* identify patterns of co-occurrence
-* Interpret association rules
+* interpret association rules
-* Apply association thinking to real-world problems
+* apply association thinking to real-world problems

 ---